kagisearch/kagi-docs/kbs/kagi/src/welcome.md

-# Welcome to Kagi Search Docs!
+# Welcome to Kagi Search Help!

-Kagi is a lightning-fast, user-centric, 100% privacy-respecting search engine with results augmented by non-commercial indexes and personalized searches.
-We're glad you're here!
+Welcome to Kagi Search Help!
 If you're new to Kagi Search, our [Quick Start](./getting-started/quick-start.md) and [FAQs](./getting-started/faqs.md) are great places to begin.
+If you can’t find an answer to your Kagi question, [ask the community](https://kagi.com/discord)!

 You can access our documentation in several ways: